The AIRSC Report is a bare minimum tool that is necessary for a project manager to start project execution.

-Despite the importance of Project Planning, most of the Project Manager’s time is spent on executing, monitoring, and controlling the project.
+Despite the importance of project planning, most of the project manager’s time is spent on executing, monitoring, and controlling the project.

 Project Execution focuses on completing the work defined in the project management plan to meet the project objectives.
-Those objectives are delivered by coordinating resources, managing stakeholder expectations, and integrating activities from various workstreams.

 Project Monitoring involves collecting project performance data and converting that data into information.
-This information is used in project status reports, along with recommended actions for the project team.
+This information is used in creating project status reports, along with recommended actions for the project team.

 - Defect repair refers to the repair of a faulty product or product component.

-What is The AIRSC Report?
+What is the AIRSC Report?

 The AIRSC report includes: